 In memory of Mr. and Mrs. Henry Humphreys, gift of their daughter Helen 1957.494.b

-Size suggests that this Chavín-style mortar and pestle, if functional, were not used to grind bulky staples like corn, but instead perhaps pigments or the hallucinogens apparently used in Chavín religious rites.
-This set may come from the highland site Pacopampa, which adopted Chavín deities and worshiped them alongside its own.
-Thus, these small sculptures illustrate the appeal and spread of Chavín religion.
+Size suggests that this Chavín-style pestle was not used to grind bulky staples like corn, but instead pigments or plant hallucinogens used in religious rites to achieve spiritual insight and communion with cosmic forces.
+This may come from Pacopampa, a site in the northern highlands where elites adopted Chavín deities and worshiped them alongside local deities.
+These small sculptures illustrate the appeal and the spread of Chavín religion.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.